We are committed to the safety and well-being of our clients, their families, our staff and the community.

-We are open and admitting new clients to our Residential Program and have compiled a list of program and process changes to help you navigate and better understand our current operations.
-Our Partial Hospitalization Program remains suspended, and we are continuing virtual IOP and outpatient services at this time.
+We are open and admitting new clients to our Residential, Partial Hospitalization, and Evening Intensive Outpatient Programs and have compiled a list of program and process changes to help you navigate and better understand our current operations.
+We are continuing Virtual Day IOP and outpatient services at this time.

 We continue to monitor information from the CDC, state and federal authorities and will implement updates as recommendations change.

 - We are disinfecting surfaces throughout our campus regularly, with an intensified focus for high touch/contact areas based on frequency of use.

 - Meeting spaces, group size and common areas have been altered to allow for proper social distancing per guidelines.

 - Staff and team members, including essential vendors, are screened daily before entering the building, including temperature checks.

 - Staff members are required to wear personal protective equipment appropriate for specific client care and other job responsibilities.

 - Staff members who become symptomatic must not report for work and notify their supervisor.